-ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
-To see other pages, use the menu.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing SCLC.
+Use the menu to see other pages.

 Different factors cause different types of cancer.
-Researchers continue to look into what factors cause this type of cancer.
-Although there is no proven way to completely prevent this disease, you may be able to lower your risk.
-Talk with your doctor for more information about your personal risk of cancer.
+Researchers continue to look into what factors cause SCLC, including ways to prevent it.
+Although there is no proven way to completely prevent the disease, you may be able to lower your risk.
+Talk with your health care team for more information about your personal risk of cancer.